Mission of Case Management Services

 During your first meeting with the case manager, you will discuss your situation and identify what types of community resources may be available.
 The case manager can help you contact these resources, set goals, and plan for next steps.
 Some students find that they only need one 50 minute appointment to meet their needs; others may decide with the case manager to return for future appointments.

 How to Make a Case Management Appointment

-- If you are not currently seeing a personal or educational counselor, please schedule an assessment appointment by calling 408-924-5910 or by coming to our location (Student Wellness Center, third floor, Room 300B).
+- If you are not currently seeing a personal counselor, please schedule an assessment appointment by calling 408-924-5910 or by coming to our location (Student Wellness Center, third floor, Room 300B).
 During this appointment, let the counselor know you would like an appointment with the case manager.
 You will then be offered the next available appointment.